Fayetteville Public Library Offsite Exhibit Sign Up Form

 ART LABELS: The Gallery will type up all the art labels for this show, so that they’ll all be professionally the same.

 SALES: We usually get a few sales from these offsite shows.
 The Library is a taxpayer funded building so by Arkansas Law we cannot list prices on the art labels.
-That said, we are allowed to use QR codes and list ways to contact us.
-Your options will be:
+However, we are allowed to use QR codes for art purchases.
+A QR code will be printed on your art labels.

-We can place a QR code the lower right hand corner of your art label.
+There will be a QR code in the corner of your art label.
 It will say “To buy art point camera here”.
-Any sales will be made by a payment link we send your art buyer.
-It will be as if it got rung up on the gallery cash register.
+We’ll contact you if you have an interested art buyer.
+You can either arrange for direct payment to you or the gallery can send a payment link to the buyer.
+If they pay by payment link it will be as if it got rung up on the gallery cash register.

 NO INSURANCE: As with the gallery itself, there is no premises insurance at the Library for covering damaged or stolen art.
 As always, we Artists are exhibiting our art at our own risk.
 Neither the Library nor the Gallery is liable for any damaged or stolen art.
 That said, in the 4 years we’ve been doing this we have not have any damaged or stolen art from any of our offsite exhibits (so far).